ArdanaLabs/ardana-dollar/utxo-design.md

 ### UpdateAdminStateAct
 Purpose: Allows the `ownerAddress` to modify critical configuration in realtime without redeploying scripts.

+this can also be used to disable all, or a subset of vaults in an emergency situation

 Validation rules:
 - must be signed by the `ownerAddress`
 - all supported collateral types must have oracle support